+We used to think repairing PEX plumbing was difficult, so we avoided taking on projects involving PEX.
 But, it turns out it’s not hard to do at all.
-With the proper tools, it can make for a simple and rewarding DIY repair or upgrade project.
+With the right tools, it can be a simple and rewarding DIY repair or upgrade project.
 Even though PEX tools are specialized, they’re both inexpensive and readily available at a local store (hardware, home improvement, etc) or online.

-In this post, we’ll explain why this unique too will make working with PEX a whole lot smoother and easier.
-We’ll also share a few other tools to keep on hand so you can work with PEX in your RV (or your sticks & bricks house).
+One of those special tools is a PEX crimp (or crimping) tool.
+In this post, we explain why this unique tool will make working with PEX a whole lot smoother and easier.
+We also share a few other tools to keep on hand so you can work with PEX in your RV (or your sticks & bricks house, if you have one of those, too!).

 What Is PEX?

+PEX has been the most popular pipe choice in Europe for decades, but the higher chlorine content of U.S. water raised concerns about its use that needed to be addressed.
 Since PEX has been further developed to meet U.S. requirements, it’s become a popular plumbing solution for DIYers and professional plumbers alike.

 What’s So Great About PEX?